Writing author names in MLA

 For Spanish names, de is not treated as part of the surname.
 For example, Rueda, Lope de.
 However, del stays with the surname and is always capitalized.
 For example, Del Rio, Angel.

-You may come across some Spanish authors whose surnames include more than one word.
-Often these authors are commonly known by one part of their surname, but you must include the entire last name — and alphabetize according to that — in your Works Cited list.
+You may come across some Spanish authors with more than one surname.
+Often these authors are commonly known by one part of their surname, but you must include the entire last name—and alphabetize according to that—in your Works Cited list.
 For example, Garcia Lorca, Federico (commonly known as Lorca).